Doct0rLekter/minesweeper/README.md

 - Prove basic understanding of software design:
   - Documenting the process of design
   - Breaking a problem down into smaller problems for easier processing
-  - Splitting the design into discrete versions from conception to minimum viable product to a richly featured "end" product
+  - Splitting the design into discrete versions from conception to a fully featured minimum viable product

 ## First Steps